metaforx/djangocms-rest/docs/explanations/01-examples.rst

 Examples
 ========

-This section provides practical examples of using django CMS REST in various scenarios.
+This section provides practical examples of using djangocms-rest in various scenarios.

 Basic Examples
 -------------